Perfect Slow Cooker Chicken Breast

 As long as the breast pieces are in a single layer, in contact with the slow cooker, then no, it’s not necessary to add any chicken broth or chicken stock.
 If you’re doing multiple layers, you will need to add liquid to cover the meat, but I don’t recommend this.
 The seasonings won’t stick as well.

-Make Greek-Style Quesadillas or add to a Brie Grilled Cheese.
+Make Sandwiches and melts: Greek-Style Quesadillas, Brie Grilled Cheese.

-Shred it into Chicken Pot Pie or onto Buffalo Chicken Pizza.
+Shred for comfort meals: Chicken Pot Pie or onto Buffalo Chicken Pizza.

-Top it with Mango Salsa, Chimichurri Sauce, or Roasted Red Pepper Sauce.
+Serve with Sauces: Mango Salsa, Chimichurri Sauce, or Roasted Red Pepper Sauce.

 Recipe FAQ

-I recommend you do not use frozen, since it won’t cook evenly.
-Always thaw first.
-You can quick thaw the meat by placing in a plastic bag, squeezing the air out, and submerging in cool water for about 30 minutes.
+I do not recommend using frozen chicken breast because it will not cook evenly.
+Always thaw it first.
+For a quick thaw, place the chicken in a sealed plastic bag, remove the air, and submerge it in cool water for about 30 minutes.

-Absolutely!
-Store in an airtight container for up to 2 months.
+Yes, you can.
+Store it in an airtight container for up to 2 months.

-I recommend moving it from the freezer to the fridge the day before you use it.
-That way you’re not adding extra heat to the meat and drying it out.
+Move it from the freezer to the fridge the night before you plan to use it.
+This helps preserve moisture and prevents the meat from drying out.

-Keep in an airtight container in the fridge for up to 5 days.
-If you want to keep it longer, store in the freezer.
+Keep the chicken in an airtight container in the refrigerator for up to 5 days.
+For longer storage, freeze it.

 Crockpot Chicken Breast